 The National Oceanic and Atmospheric Administration (NOAA) expects the 2019 hurricane season to be about average, with a 40 percent chance we'll see normal numbers of storms, a 30 percent chance we'll see a slightly busier season, and a 30 percent chance we'll see a slightly slower season.
 Overall, NOAA expects there to be four to eight hurricanes this season, two to four of which will be major storms.

 Since North Carolina's days as a colony—well before the advent of modern meteorology and hurricane science—its residents have tracked numerous major storms to hit the coast.
 Thanks to detailed record-keeping by inhabitants, we've got descriptions of many of the hurricanes to hit North Carolina over its formative two centuries.

-- 1752: In late September of 1752, a hurricane ravaged the North Carolina coast in Onslow County, just north of Wilmington.
+- 1752: In late September, a hurricane ravaged the North Carolina coast in Onslow County, just north of Wilmington.
 The courthouse was destroyed, along with all public records, as well as many crops and livestock.
-"At 9 o'clock the flood came rolling in with great impetuosity and in a short time the tide rose 10 feet above the high water mark of the highest tide," said an eyewitness.
+"At 9 o'clock the flood came rolling in with great impetuosity, and in a short time the tide rose 10 feet above the high water mark of the highest tide," said an eyewitness.

 - 1769: A hurricane struck the North Carolina Outer Banks in September.
 The colonial capital of the time, New Bern, was almost completely destroyed.

 - 1788: A hurricane made landfall on the Outer Banks and moved into Virginia.
 This storm was so notable that George Washington wrote a detailed account in his diary, causing the storm to be referred to as "George Washington's storm."
 The damage was severe at his home in Mount Vernon, Virginia.